julianomoreira/go-pro/problem.md

 Existing website: [https://www.preferredone.com](PreferredOne)

 1. Lack of clarity in information
-2. Lack of good visual design
+2. Lack of visual design (hierarchy, typography, grid, etc)
-3. Lack of well defined Information Architecture
+3. Lack of micro-interactions (these tiny little details can make a website into a signature moment. it can create a hook with users.)
 4. Lack in providing a delightful experience

-In this exercise, I'm addressing the issues mentioned above